zykrah/firmware-scripts/README.md

 - 11: Col

 > The name of the board can also be edited in KLE
+> You can use CTRL+Click to select multiple keys at once, this saves a lot of time when creating the layout.

 Example of the initial board being converted as per above guidelines: